gomorpheus/morpheus-docs/_build/html/_sources/monitoring/alerts.rst.txt

 Configuring Notification Services

-By default {morpheus} provides email notification services using the `morpheusdata.com` email address.
+By default |morpheus| provides email notification services using the `morpheusdata.com` email address.
 It may be advisable to customize these services to use another mail delivery service.

 ..
 T ODO We need to make this stick